 JEE advanced is final stage to get admission into IIT’s.I am discussing here important information about JEE Advanced ,how to prepare for jee advanced,Important links

 1) the exam will be divided into two parts.
 The first parts (Paper 1) will be conducted from 9 am to 12 noon, while, the second paper (Paper 2) will be held from 2 pm to 5 pm.
-It is compulsory to take both the paper
+It is compulsory to take both the paper.
+It will be held in online mode only and both the paper are compulsory

-2. Organizing Institute: JEE Advanced 2017 is being conducted by IIT Madras
+2. Organizing Institute: JEE Advanced 2018 is being conducted by IIT Kanpur

 5. Absence: If you fail to appear for any of the two papers, you will be considered absent in the examination and the result will not be prepared.
 It is compulsory to take both the papers for result preparation.